 Many students find themselves getting off-sync with the student cohort midway through the material, usually after they get sick, take a vacation or get busy at work — and that’s normal and expected.
-In fact, we even have a special spot in the forums for our self-paced students.
 We call it “Turtle Power.”
 You’ll see. 🙂

 How Much is Tuition?

-Tuition for Your First Rental Property is $997.
+Tuition for Your First Rental Property is $997 with one payment, or three payments of $395 each.
 This includes lifetime access to the course material and lifetime support from our team.